 If it reminds you of someone you love – whether they’re still with you or not – chances are they’d prefer you to treasure the memories associated with it, rather than stress yourself out over the object itself.

-If you don’t want to keep an item but you’d like to retain the memory of it, you could take a photo of it to look back on should you wish to.
+If you can’t keep an item but would like to remember it, you can always take a photo of it to look back on.
 Many people find this to be a great comfort.

 Final thoughts…

-Downsizing can be tricky, but we hope our advice can help make the process a little easier.
+Downsizing can be tricky, but we hope our advice helps make the process a little easier.

 And, if your house move is approaching, you might find our list of four tips for a stress-free house move helpful.